-The IRS just announced that the 2022 tax filing start date (to file 2021 income tax return) will be Monday, January 24, 2022.
-This is in line with the tax start date being the 4th Monday in January, but last year, the tax start date was delayed a few weeks into February, with the complexities created by COVID and stimulus checks.
+The IRS just announced that the 2023 tax filing start date (for 2022 income tax return filing) will be Monday, January 23, 2023.
+This is in line with the tax start date being the 4th Monday in January.
+In a few recent years, the tax start date was delayed a few weeks into February, with the complexities created by COVID and stimulus checks.
 I’ll detail what this means and more below.

 What is the 2024 Tax Season Start Date?

 The IRS tax season start is, by definition, the tax filing start date.
 It is the first day in a given tax season when the IRS begins to accept and process tax returns for the prior year.
 No returns will be processed sooner than this date, and the IRS says to allow 3+ weeks for refunds to be processed.

 Can you Submit a Tax Return Prior to the Tax Start Date?